testsigmahq/testsigma-docs/src/pages/docs/visual-testing/view-debug-results.md

 ---
 title: "Visual Testing - How to view and debug results"
-metadesc: "How to view and debug results for visual testing in Testsigma"
+metadesc: "Learn how to perform visual testing and troubleshoot errors in your results effectively | Your guide for visual testing in Testsigma."
 noindex: false
 order: 14.3
 page_id: "Visual Testing - How to view and debug results"